DesignBuilderSoftware/db-osm/README.md

 # OpenStreetMap Plugin for DesignBuilder

 Import real-world buildings from OpenStreetMap directly into DesignBuilder.
 Browse a map, click on a location, and automatically download building geometry into your model.

 ## What Does This Plugin Do?

 This plugin lets you:

 - **Browse a map** and click to download buildings from that area
 - **Import OpenStreetMap files** (.osm format)
-- **Automatically create 3D blocks** in DesignBuilder with the correct heights and shapes
+- **Automatically create 3D outline blocks** in DesignBuilder with the correct heights and shapes

 ## Installation